-How much water does it take?
+How much water does it take to make a burger?

 I’ve always been curious about the way my everyday choices affect the planet, whether it’s drinking almond milk instead of cow’s milk, or eating more plant-based meals to justify taking a longer shower.
 I’m particularly guilty of taking long showers.
 The good news for me is that forgoing a single eight ounce steak saves the equivalent of a 10-hour long shower!